RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # Diffusion Toolkit

+Diffusion Toolkit is an Image viewer and metadata (prompt) searcher for your AI generated images.

-When AI Image Generators generate an image, it may also embed the parameters used to generate that image in the image as metadata, or store it in a separate text file.
+AI image generators embed the parameters used to generate that image in the image as metadata, or store it in a separate text file.

 Diffusion Toolkit scans your AI-Generated images for metadata and stores it in a local database for fast retrieval and searching.